Modernbeast02/Hackathon_CompCrew-UIET/README.md

 Track: Healthcare

-**Welcome To Medonate!!**
+Welcome To Medonate!!

-This is the platform where you can volunteer to donate the medicines that not into your use to those who do not afford them or are in emergency.
-Accompanied by this you can also step foward to donate your blood.
+This is the platform where you can volunteer to donate  medicines which are not in use to those who can't afford them or are in dire need of them.
-Every year medicines worth billions of dollars gets expiered  .
-This platform is made for the nobel cause where those who need the medicines or blood canconnect to those who are willing to donate.
-Even if small number of paitents get Medonate's benefit, its purpose would be fulfilled!!
+Apart from this , you can also contribute by  donating  blood.
+Every year, medicines worth billions of dollars get expired.
+This platform is especially designed for hapless people  who need medicines or blood and they can easily connect to those who are willing to donate.
+Even if a few patients get Medonate's benefit, its purpose would be fulfilled!!

 Future :
 1.)
-Connecting Donor and Reciever by a chating interface.
+Connecting Donor and Receiver by a chatting interface. </br>
 2.)
-Maintaing a feedback system where reciever will rate the donor if he was genuine or not to reduce risk of malpractices.
+Maintaining a feedback system where receiver will rate the donor if he was genuine or not in order to reduce risk of malpractices.

 Team Name: CompCrew
 College: Punjab Engineering College, Chandigarh

 Team Members: